236.10 Right Of Way Condemnation

 - The condemning authority has properly and timely given all notices to owners as required,

-- Relocation notices to all displaced persons including a general description of their potential rights and benefits (Residential and Business Brochures and Eligibility Notice).
+- Relocation notices to all displaced persons including a general description of their potential rights and benefits Residential Relocation Brochure and Business Relocation Brochure Brochures and Eligibility Notice).

 - Written notice of the intended acquisition at least 60 days before the filing of a condemnation petition (Written Notice of the Intended Acquisition).